Even if you don’t have a 360 degree camera or a high quality camera, you can create your own HDRI by combining existing free materials and objects.

 You can experience the sample scene from STYLY GALLERY.

-Therefore, it will not be a three-dimensional object as you would place an object in Unity or STYLY Studio, but a surrounding scenery (360-degree image) that does not interfere with the movement in the VR scene.
+It will not be a three-dimensional object with the same rules as you would place an object in Unity or STYLY Studio, but instead a surrounding scenery (360-degree image) that does not interfere with the movement in the VR scene.

 The HDRI on this site is copyright free & can be obtained for free.